CraftAcademyLabs/coach-guides/weeks/week_2.md

   - DOM manipulation using vanilla Javascript APIs
   - Persisting data using LocalStorage
   - Unit testing in JS using Mocha and Chai
-  - Introduction to BDD using cucumber
+  - Introduction to BDD using Cucumber
   - practice Pair Programming && collaboration using Git and GitHub
   - Deploying a static site to the web
   - Observe differences and similarities between Ruby and Javascript